ls1intum/Artemis/docs/dev/guidelines/server.rst

 *********************************************
-Artemis Server Coding and Design Guidelines
+Artemis server coding and design guidelines
 *********************************************

-Folder Structure
+Folder structure
 ==================

-Main application is stored under ``/src/main`` and the main folders are:
+The main application is stored under ``/src/main`` and the main folders are:

 * resources - script, config files and templates are stored here.
     * config - different configurations (production, development, etc.) for application.